TYPO3-Documentation/t3docs-screenshots/README.rst

 As action all codeception actions are supported including the actions of the packages ``typo3/testing-framework`` and ``typo3/screenshots``.
-All available actions get compiled into ``packages/screenshots/Classes/Runner/Codeception/Support/_generated/BackendTesterActions.php`` - ready for lookup.
+All available actions get compiled into ``packages/screenshots/Classes/Runner/Codeception/Support/_generated/PhotographerActions.php`` - ready for lookup.

-A new action should be added to the files of ``packages/screenshots/Classes/Runner/Codeception/Support/Helper`` and then be compiled into the ``BackendTesterActions.php`` by
+A new action should be added to the files of ``packages/screenshots/Classes/Runner/Codeception/Support/Helper`` and then be compiled into the ``PhotographerActions.php`` by

 .. code-block:: bash